 - access to quality services for survivors of violence and people with disability.

-We will aim to ensure these services meet good-practice standards, engage communities, empower women and are accessible, including to people with disability.
+We aim to ensure these services meet good-practice standards, engage communities, empower women and are accessible, including to people with disability.

 Partnership for Human Development